richarddevers/openapydantic/README.md

 # if the version is not implemented, it will crash
 ```

-... or you can also specify a specific version if needed.
+... or you can also specify a specific version.

 It may be useful for backward compatibility (for eg: create an OpenApi302 object using data from an 3.0.1 openapi specfication ).